PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Technical Validation

 \subsection{Automated Quality Evaluation and Outlier Detection}

-After initial botanist review and correction, we opted for another thorough analysis of the entire database.
+After initial botanist review and correction, we conducted a thorough analysis of the entire database.
 We developed an automated pipeline to highlight suspicious QA pairs for expert re-evaluation.
-This process quantified abstract notions of quality, such as "simplicity", "vagueness" and "relevance" using established techniques from natural language processing and information theory.
+This process quantified abstract notions of quality, such as ``simplicity'', ``vagueness'' and ``relevance'' using established techniques from natural language processing and information theory.

-Three distinct analyses were performed on all 193,609 QA pairs as shown in \autoref{fig: automated outlier detection}.
-These metrics do not indicate inaccuracy in questions, but low conversation ability.
-For example the question, "Is this a Raspberry leaf?" is short but not vague in intent.
+Three distinct analyses were performed on the post-correction corpus of 905,182 QA pairs as shown in \autoref{fig: automated outlier detection}.
+These metrics do not indicate inaccuracy in questions, but low conversational ability.
+For example, the question ``Is this a Raspberry leaf?'' is short but not vague in intent.
 These analyses allowed us to conduct a rigorous recheck of the entire database for communicative value.

-\textbf{Relative Simplicity:} We assessed relative simplicity by counting unique words per QA pairs and comparing them with the mean unique word counts of their question category.
-Question below the 5 percentile threshold for each category (e.g., Casual Reasoning question with 5 unique words) were flagged as outliers.
-The flowchart in the left of \autoref{fig: automated outlier detection} shows this assessment.
+\textbf{Relative Simplicity:} We assessed relative simplicity by counting unique words per QA pair and comparing them with the mean unique-word counts of their question category.
+Questions below the 5th percentile threshold for each category (e.g., a Causal Reasoning question with 5 unique words) were flagged as outliers.
+The flowchart on the left of \autoref{fig: automated outlier detection} shows this assessment.

-\textbf{Vagueness Score:} We hypothesized that vague or low value questions heavily rely on common words (e.g., "what," "is," "leaf"), lacking specific keywords.
-To quantify this, we calculated vagueness score using TF-IDF weight of every word in a question.
-Lower score indicated less informative content and the bottom 5 percentile of such question were flagged.
+\textbf{Vagueness Score:} We hypothesised that vague or low-value questions rely heavily on common words (e.g., ``what,'' ``is,'' ``leaf'') and lack specific keywords.
+To quantify this, we calculated a vagueness score using the TF-IDF weight of every word in a question.
+Lower scores indicated less informative content, and the bottom 5th percentile of such questions were flagged.
 The center flowchart in \autoref{fig: automated outlier detection} shows the process.

-\textbf{Semantic Similarity:} To detect semantic similarity between QA pairs, we used sentence-transformer embeddings (all-MiniLM-L6-v2) and computed QA similarity via cosine similarity.
-Lower scores identified less question-answer relevancy.
-This process is shown in the center flowchart of \autoref{fig: automated outlier detection}.
-A total number of 25,418 QA pairs were flagged by the outlier detection pipeline.
+\textbf{Semantic Similarity:} To detect semantic alignment between QA pairs, we used sentence-transformer embeddings (all-MiniLM-L6-v2) and computed QA similarity via cosine similarity.
+Lower scores identified weaker question-answer relevancy.
+This process is shown in the right flowchart of \autoref{fig: automated outlier detection}.
+In total, 118,600 QA pairs were flagged by the outlier detection pipeline.